-Dear mum and dear dad you should know that the anomalies of the shape of the skull are extremely common and occur for several reasons, many of which are due to causes independent from parent behavior.
-The most common forms are Positional Posterior Plagiocephaly and Positional Posterior Brachycephaly.
-They may occur before, during or after birth.
+Dear Mum and Dad, you should know that skull shape anomalies are extremely common and occur for a variety of reasons, many of which are due to causes unrelated to parental behaviour.
+The most common forms are anterior positional Plagiocephaly and anterior positional Brachycephaly and can occur before, during and after birth.

 What is positional brachycephaly?

 Positional Brachycephaly consists of a flattening of the entire back of the head.
 When observed, the head appears shorter than normal.
 In fact, the word Brachycephaly comes from the Greek and means: short head.

 Posterior positional plagiocephaly is a flattening of the right or left rear part of the head.

 The word Plagiocephaly comes from the Greek and can be translated as: oblique head.

 Plagiocephaly can present with different types of severity:

 At the beginning, it tends to flatten only one side of the head: the neck area (type I), if the reason for the flattening continues, the growth of the brain causes the bones of the skull, both internal and external, to be pushed forward on the same side that is flattened, the ears will then no longer be at the same height for which the ear on the flattened side will appear from the outside to be further forward than the other (type II).
 Subsequently, these bones displace the bones of the forehead which will appear oblique with the higher part of the side that is flattened (type III), then displace the bones of the face and mouth where the face will have an asymmetrical appearance (type IV) and finally the skull will start to grow more upwards.